nachocaru/xaprb.com/content/blog/2006-06-08-how-to-monitor-server-load-on-gnulinux.md

 ### top

 `top` is the classic tool for monitoring any UNIX-like system.
 It runs in a terminal and refreshes at intervals, displaying a list of processes in a tabular format.
 Each column is something like virtual memory size, processor usage, and so forth.
 It is highly customizable and has some interactive features, such as re-nicing or killing processes.
-Since it&#8217;s the most widely known of the tools in this article, I won&#8217;t go into much detail, other than to say there&#8217;s a lot to know about it &#8212; read the man page.
+Since it's the most widely known of the tools in this article, I won't go into much detail, other than to say there's a lot to know about it &#8212; read the man page.

 `top` is one of the programs in the `procps` package, along with `ps`, `vmstat`, `w`, `kill`, `free`, `slabtop`, and `skill`.
 All these tools are in a default installation on most distributions.

 `<a href="http://htop.sourceforge.net/">htop</a>` is similar to `top`, except it is mouse-aware, has a color display, and displays little charts to help see statistics at a glance.
-It also has some features `top` doesn&#8217;t have.
+It also has some features `top` doesn't have.

 On a somwhat-related note, [mytop][2] is a handy monitor for MySQL servers.
-Take a look at [Jeremy Zawodny&#8217;s website][3] while you&#8217;re there.
+Take a look at [Jeremy Zawodny's website][3] while you're there.
 He is a smart cookie.

 ### tload

-`tload` runs in a terminal and displays a text-only &#8220;graph&#8221; of current system load averages, garnered from `/proc/loadavg`.
+`tload` runs in a terminal and displays a text-only "graph" of current system load averages, garnered from `/proc/loadavg`.
 It is part of the base installation on most GNU/Linux systems.
-I find it extremely useful for watching a system&#8217;s performance over SSH, often within a [GNU Screen][4] session.
+I find it extremely useful for watching a system's performance over SSH, often within a [GNU Screen][4] session.

-My favorite technique is to start a terminal, connect over SSH, resize the terminal to 150&#215;80 or so, then start `tload` and shrink the window by CTRL-right-clicking and selecting &#8220;Unreadable&#8221; as the font size.
+My favorite technique is to start a terminal, connect over SSH, resize the terminal to 150&#215;80 or so, then start `tload` and shrink the window by CTRL-right-clicking and selecting "Unreadable" as the font size.
 The result looks like the following:

 ![Server load diagram][5]

 I then set the terminal window as always-on-top and move it to a corner of my screen, where it prints a pretty little graph as time goes by.

-The only trouble is, it&#8217;s not really obvious what the graph means.
-The man page isn&#8217;t terribly helpful; it just says `tload` gets its numbers from the `/proc/loadavg` file, and there&#8217;s no man page for that file.
+The only trouble is, it's not really obvious what the graph means.
+The man page isn't terribly helpful; it just says `tload` gets its numbers from the `/proc/loadavg` file, and there's no man page for that file.
 I looked in the kernel source for the answer.

-`Documentation/filesystems/proc.txt` says loadavg is &#8220;Load average of last 1, 5 &#038; 15 minutes,&#8221; but not how it&#8217;s calculated.
+`Documentation/filesystems/proc.txt` says loadavg is "Load average of last 1, 5 &#038; 15 minutes," but not how it's calculated.
 Poking around in `source/fs/proc/proc_misc.c` and `kernel/timer.c` reveals the origin of the numbers: the number of running and uninterruptible processes (see <http://lxr.linux.no/source/kernel/timer.c#L832>).

 ### watch

-`watch` isn&#8217;t really a load-monitoring tool, but it&#8217;s beastly handy because it takes any command as input and monitors the result of running that command.
-For example, if I wanted to monitor when the &#8220;foozle&#8221; program is executing, I could run
+`watch` isn't really a load-monitoring tool, but it's beastly handy because it takes any command as input and monitors the result of running that command.
+For example, if I wanted to monitor when the "foozle" program is executing, I could run

 <pre>watch --interval=5 "ps aux | grep foozle | grep -v xaprb"</pre>

 ### Summary

-I&#8217;ve given an overview of lots of tools above.
+I've given an overview of lots of tools above.
 Each has its use.
-I&#8217;m not a big fan of graphical tools, and they&#8217;re not very practical for monitoring servers anyway.
+I'm not a big fan of graphical tools, and they're not very practical for monitoring servers anyway.
 Therefore, I lean towards running `tload` over SSH to monitor systems, and use `vmstat`, `iostat` and friends to troubleshoot specific problems.

 Do you have any favorite programs for monitoring and troubleshooting GNU/Linux systems that should be on this list?
 Leave a response!